Why We Lie (and How to Stop) Using Buddhaโ€™s 5 Genius Tips

 Those words haunted me.
 (I thankfully found closure on his comments which I will cover at the end of the article).

 I bore a heavy burden of guilt and self-doubt, questioning my worth, my sanity, and my right to exist.
+Finding self-acceptance felt impossible in a world that condemned my very identity.
 For years, I silently wrestled with feeling unworthy in the eyes of society and religion.
 How could I reconcile my faith with who I was?
 How could I accept myself when everything around me screamed that I was broken?

 Encountering Ven.
 K. Sri Dhammananda